The sexual origins of the popular barre workout

 Berk, a German-Jewish dancer who fled the Nazis for London after they forbade her from performing, originally invented the workout that would become "barre" to recover from a back injury.
 Over time, she found that her special combination of ballet moves, yoga, and rehabilitative exercises helped her not only to heal and hold onto her dancer's figure, but also to get more pleasure from sex.
 And sex was important to her.
 As her daughter, Esther Fairfax, told me in a phone interview: "Sex came into everything she did.
 You know, you felt sex from her."
 (In her 2010 memoir My Improper Mother and Me, Fairfax writes about Berk's passionate, tumultuous, decades-long open marriage to her father and her many lovers.
 "She had such a natural instinct to flirt, to play the coquette ...
 How quick she was to bed them.
 How quick she was to throw them out.
 She was a natural predator with a killer streak.")
 After refining her workout, Berk opened a small basement studio on Manchester Street and soon attracted a celebrity clientele, from legendary Irish writer Edna O'Brien to Bond girl Britt Ekland.

-Berk named her exercises "The Prostitute" and "Naughty Bottoms."
-One move was simply called "The Sex."

 From the start, Berk's classes and her sex life were intertwined.
 She talked about her love affairs while she taught.
 She named her exercises "The Prostitute" and "Naughty Bottoms."
 One move was simply called "The Sex."
-Perhaps most famously, she is rumored to have told clients, "If you can't tuck, you can't fuck."
+Perhaps most famously, she is rumored to have told clients, "If you can't tuck, you can't f***."
 And her clients loved her for it.

 This was nothing short of radical.
 In the 1960s, the modern fitness industry was still in its infancy and the few regimens that existed prioritized finding and pleasing a husband, explains historian Shelly McKenzie, author of the book Getting Physical: The Rise of Fitness Culture in America.
 Berk encouraged women to please themselves — an attitude that complemented and contributed to the brewing sexual revolution.
 "This was very, very different," Fairfax, now 83 and living in Berkshire, England, told me of her mom's studio, "It liberated women to show them, 'I can be sexy as well.
 It's not just the men that want sex.'"